safoorsafdar/safoorsafdarcom/content/posts/how-to-delete-million-mysql-records/index.md

 ---
 # How to delete million MySQL records

 In this post, you will learn ways to delete records from the MySQL database server.
-This post goes through the methods to delete the records with temp table, and pt-archiver.
+This post goes through the methods to identify the solution to delete million of records with lesser time, fewer resources, and a 100% success rate.

 In a typical scenario, you will delete the records with the MySQL query;
 `DELETE FROM * table where condition = ok`